Epsylon42/c2bs/README.md

 ```
 *comments are not part of the syntax (yet)*

+You can have multiple flowcharts in a single file

 ### escaping

 Some characters are special and have to be escaped in order to be interpreted correctly.